Best Practices For Liquor & Cocktails

 Option 2: For Ease Of Ordering

 If you don’t care to track your liquor pours, there’s an easier way to add classic cocktails to your menus.
-Simply create the cocktails as Inventory Items.
+Simply create the cocktails themselves as Inventory Items.
 Create a new ‘Cocktails’ Item Type, too.

-• Use upcharges for higher-quality options.
+• Use upcharges for higher-quality liquor options.

 House Cocktails